cBioPortal/cbioportal/docs/File-Formats.md

 #### Supported stable_id values for MRNA_EXPRESSION
 For historical reasons, cBioPortal expects the `stable_id` to be one of those listed in the following static set.
+The stable_id for continous RNA-seq data has two options.
+These options were added to distinguish between two different TCGA pipelines.
+For custom datasets either one of these stable_id can be chosen.

 <table>
 <thead>